dxdns/fefade/README.md

 ## Documentation

-Coming soon in the [https://kit.dxdns.dev/docs](https://kit.dxdns.dev/docs).
+Coming soon in the [https://fefade.dev/docs](https://fefade.dev/docs).

 ## Contributing

-Please see the [Contributing Guide](CONTRIBUTING.md) for information on contributing to dxdns-kit.
+Please see the [Contributing Guide](CONTRIBUTING.md) for information on contributing to fefade.

 ## License